isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 ### Why register now?
 If you are a regulated dealer <u>existing before 10 April 2019</u> and intend to continue a business as a regulated dealer, you should submit your application to register <u>immediately</u>.

-> After 9 October 2019, it will be an offence if you continue to act as or hold out to be a regulated dealer without being registered or exempted.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border:none;margin:0px auto;}
 .tg td{font-family:Arial, sans-serif;font-size:14px;padding:10px 0px;border-style:solid;border-width:0px;overflow:hidden;word-break:normal;}